From Handcrafted to Deep Features for Pedestrian Detection: A Survey: Introduction

-In the pedestrian detection task, the aim is to accurately localize and classify all pedestrian instances in a given image.
-Compared with generic object detection \cite{Liu_SSD_ECCV_2016,Redmon_YOLO_CVPR_2016,Ren_FasterRCNN_NIPS_2015}, pedestrian detection is focused on detecting only the pedestrian category.
-Nevertheless, pedestrian detection is still a very important and challenging problem.
-Pedestrian detection in real-world scenes faces several challenges (\textit{e.g.,} occlusion, deformation, scale variance and illumination variance) and is therefore studied as a standalone problem.
+The aim of pedestrian detection is to accurately localize and classify all pedestrian instances in a given image.
 In the past decade, pedestrian detection has received significant attention with over two thousands research publications (see Fig. \ref{fig:pub}).
-The increasing number of publications in pedestrian detection suggest that it is still an active research problem in computer vision.
-With this increase in publications in recent years, pedestrian detection performance has also obtained a consistent improvement on standard benchmarks.
-Fig. \ref{fig:progress}(a) shows the improvement in pedestrian detection accuracy (in terms of log-average miss rate) on the test set of Caltech \cite{Dollar_Caltech_PAMI_2010}, which is one of the most popular pedestrian detection benchmarks.
+The increasing number of publications suggest that it is an active research problem in computer vision.
+In recent years, pedestrian detection performance has also obtained a consistent improvement on standard benchmarks.
+Fig. \ref{fig:progress} (top) shows the improvement in pedestrian detection accuracy (in terms of log-average miss rate) on the test set of Caltech \cite{Dollar_Caltech_PAMI_2010}, which is one of the most popular pedestrian detection benchmarks.
 The detection performance is evaluated on the reasonable \textbf{R}.
 The reasonable \textbf{R} set comprises pedestrians over 50 pixels in height, with less than 35\% of their body occluded.
 We compare the performance of 30 methods, including handcrafted, deep learning and hybrid approaches.
-Note that we split methods into (a) pure deep learning based approaches, comprising end-to-end training where pedestrian features and the classifier are learned jointly, and (b) hybrid approaches, which utilize either off-the-shelf deep CNN features alone or combine them with handcrafted features.
-Once the features are computed, these hybrid approaches then employ a visual classifier, such as Support Vector Machines (SVM) \cite{Cortes_SVM_ML_1995} or AdaBoost \cite{Freund_AdaBoost_ML_1997}, to train the pedestrian detector.
-In addition, we show recent deep learning based methods (represented by white cross hatch) that utilize more accurate annotations provided by \cite{Zhang_HowFar_CVPR_2016}.
-Despite the consistent progress in performance, we argue that there is still sufficient room for improvement in order to meet different real-world application requirements.
-For instance, Fig. \ref{fig:progress}(b) shows the detection performance of recent pedestrian detection methods when facing severe occlusions (heavy occlusion \textbf{HO} set of Caltech test dataset).
+Note that we split methods into (a) pure deep learning based approaches, comprising end-to-end training where pedestrian proposal generation and classification are learned jointly, and (b) hybrid approaches.
+In hybrid approaches, some methods use deep features for proposal generation and shallow classifier, such as Support Vector Machines (SVM) \cite{Cortes_SVM_ML_1995} or AdaBoost \cite{Freund_AdaBoost_ML_1997}, for proposal classification, while some other methods use handcrafted approaches for proposal generation and deep features for proposal classification.
+In addition, we show recent deep learning based methods (represented by white cross hatch) that utilize more accurate annotations \cite{Zhang_HowFar_CVPR_2016}.
+Despite the consistent progress, we argue that there is still sufficient room for improvement in order to meet real-world application requirements.
+For instance, Fig. \ref{fig:progress} (bottom) shows the detection performance under severe occlusions (heavy occlusion \textbf{HO} set of Caltech test dataset).
 The \textbf{HO} set comprises pedestrians over 50 pixels in height, with 35\% to 80\% of their body occluded.
 These results suggest that the detection performance under real-world challenges, such as occlusion, is still far from satisfactory.